P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: System Overview

 \subsection{Local BA with Pose Uncertainty}

 The local BA module further optimizes the pose of local keyframes and all visible map points to provide reliable visual constraints for subsequent tracking.
-In the process of local BA, the whole map points are set variables to estimate while keyframes are divided into fixed keyframes (observation results) and local keyframes (variables to estimate) as shown in Fig.~\ref{fig:lba_uncertainty}.
+This means that the pose of local keyframes and all visible map points are our optimization targets, and their uncertainties are exactly what we aim to reduce.
+Therefore, those uncertainties cannot be used as the covariance of observed data to participate in the optimization.
+That is to say, only the uncertainty of the pose of the fixed keyframe can be used for Local BA.
+In the process of local BA, the whole map points are set variables to estimate, while keyframes are divided into fixed keyframes (observation results) and local keyframes (variables to estimate) as shown in Fig.~\ref{fig:lba_uncertainty}.
 Therefore, the optimization can be expressed as

 where $I_1$ denotes the set of local keyframes' timestamps and $I_2$ denotes the set of fixed keyframes' timestamps.
 Pose uncertainty is expressed as information matrix ${\Sigma}_{i_2j}^{\prime\prime-1}$ in Eq.~\eqref{Covariance_POSE} to adjust the weights for optimization.
 Local BA plays a significant role in refining the estimates, and by incorporating pose uncertainty, P2U-SLAM achieves even greater optimization accuracy.
 This method ensures that fixed keyframes, treated as observation results, have their uncertainties properly accounted for in the optimization process.